HOME> BLOGS > How to Increase Email Marketing Conversions

 If you feel like this is a bait and switch…it’s because it is.
 And there’s a good reason for it.

-With only the most forward-thinking brands taking advantage of text messaging, there’s far more opportunity in engaging your customers.
+With only the most forward-thinking brands taking advantage of text messaging marketing for sales, we can see there’s far more opportunity in engaging your customers.
 This means—if you know the right way to adopt text messaging—there’s a massive opportunity.

 Email vs. Text Messaging: Which performs best?